Mastering the “Soft Skills” of Fundraising

 And be on time.

 Nothing says disrespect more than tardiness.
-Keeping a donor waiting is NOT cool!
+Keeping a donor waiting is NOT cool.

 And how do you know when to press forward and when to back off from your donor?

 To know when to go away and when to come closer is the KEY to any lasting relationship.
-Domenico Cieri Estrada

 3. Social skills.

-The ability to come across as polished and gracious is an essential skill.
+The ability to come across as polished and gracious is an essential fundraising skill.
 (Moving up in business usually depends as much on this as on your ability.)

-In fact, a friend who’s a very successful restaurateur said recently to me:
+A friend who’s a very successful restaurateur said recently to me:

 “In this economy, it’s all social skills.”